Daegonny/blogo-graphql/README.md

 The Blogo project implents complexity limit and depth limit.
 A query could not ask for more than 250 fields and cannot have a depth level above 5.

 Even though dataloader helps us reducing database round trips, this kind of approach prevents heavy load queries to be executed.

-## Starting the project

-To start your Phoenix server:

-  * Install dependencies with `mix deps.get`
-  * Create and migrate your database with `mix ecto.setup`
-  * Start Phoenix endpoint with `mix phx.server` or inside IEx with `iex -S mix phx.server`

-Now you can visit [`localhost:4000/graphiql`](http://localhost:4000/graphiql) from your browser and start querying.

 ## Special thanks and references